Tools

 block lets the AI call scripts automatically via prompts or manually.
 The LLM can chain tools, passing outputs as inputs, and with JSONResponseKeys

 structures results as JSON.
-It’s kdeps’ open-source tool-calling system, similar to MCP or A2A but simpler.
+It’s KDeps’ open-source script-based tool-calling system.

 How It Looks